 Nevada Business Permits and Licenses

-You paid $200 to the Secretary of State when you first obtained your business license.
+You paid $200 to the Secretary of State when you first obtained your state business license.
 You also have to renew that license annually for $200.
 Also, remember that you may need city and county business licenses.
 For example, in Las Vegas, you would need to maintain a separate business license in Clark County.

 Nevada Tax Requirements

 Nevada does not have a state personal income tax or a corporate income tax.
-Thus, in the vast majority of situations, neither your LLC nor you as the business owner will owe taxes to the state of Nevada.
+Thus, in the vast majority of situations, neither your LLC nor you as the business owner will owe income taxes to the state of Nevada.

 Federal LLC Tax Filing Requirements